 By Charlotte A. F. Farley

-He has a valid point, but the only problem is that not everybody can instantly transpose music.
-Then again, not everybody has to, especially if you have a music writing software that essentially does the hard work for you.
+He has a valid point, but not everybody can instantly transpose music.
+Then again, not everybody needs to, especially if you have a transposition software that essentially does the hard work for you.